philsturgeon/tech-talks/content/api-descriptions-as-production-code/source.md

 1. Design First or Code First?
 1. What tooling supports OpenAPI v3.0? <!-- .element: class="fragment" -->
-1. Why are there no editors? <!-- .element: class="fragment" -->
+1. Why are there no visual editors? <!-- .element: class="fragment" -->
 1. How/when do we create documentation? <!-- .element: class="fragment" -->
 1. How/when do we create mocks?  <!-- .element: class="fragment" -->
-1. How can we enforce style guides for docs?  <!-- .element: class="fragment" -->
 1. How do we keep code and docs in sync?  <!-- .element: class="fragment" -->

 ---